nazmulidris/developerlife.com/_posts/2022-03-12-rust-redux.md

 >   reducer functions, `async` middleware, and subscribers.
 Along w/ the idea of finite state
 >   machines as an effective way to manage your application's state.
 > - Tokio [from our article](https://developerlife.com/2022/03/12/rust-tokio/).
 You can get familiar
->   with the `async` programming model and the Tokio runtime.
-And get some insights into writing
 >   macros that help you write `async` code.

 > 📜 The source code for the finished Redux library can be found